zdrive/wp-zerofour/README.md

 * To add content here, add a post
 1. In WP Admin, go to Posts...
 Add New
 2. Enter title and content
-3. Select a category and uncheck Uncategorized
+3. Select a category and uncheck "Uncategorized"
 4. Featured Image should be 1200 pixels wide
   a.
 Category display = full width, 1200 pixels
   b.
-Post pgae display = 800 pixels
+Post display = 800 pixels wide
   c.
-Thumbnail = 180x167, autocropped
+Thumbnail display = 180x167, autocropped
   d.
-1200x450 works well
+1200x450 works well (renders as 800x300 in post)
   e.
 Too small = blurry full width
+* Note: Recent Posts and Spotlight will not appear if you select a Page template that indicates "...without Posts"

 ### F. Spotlight (appears on selected pages)
 * Follow the same instructions for Recent Posts, except make it a sticky post:
 1. Edit "Visibility" In the Publish box near the upper right
 2. Check the box: "Stick this post to the front page"
 3. Image sizes are same as above, except Thumbnail = 367x168
+* Note: Recent Posts and Spotlight will not appear if you select a Page template that indicates "...without Posts"

 ### G. Footer Sidebars (appears on all pages)
 * The footer uses three sidebars, named Footer 1, 2 and 3